Poland's Glapinski says demand may drive CPI in autumn -FT - Up News Info

 “When will it happen?
 It’s hard to say precisely, but rather not earlier than in the autumn of this year.
 Or maybe only halfway through next year.”

-Monthly inflation in Poland stood at 4.4% year-on-year in June according to a flash estimate from the statistics office, lower than analysts expected and down from 4.7% in May.
-It was still well above the central bank’s target range of 2.5% plus or minus one percentage point.
+Monthly inflation in Poland stood at 4.4% year-on-year in June, well above the central bank’s target range of 2.5% plus or minus one percentage point.

 Glapinski reiterated that regulatory and supply-side factors were currently driving inflation, and that when these were stripped away, inflation was closer to the midpoint of the target range.